Goodbye Miami: Plot

 Vogel (Charlotte Rampling) makes breakfast for Saxon (Darri Ingólfsson), who remarks that she cannot refer to herself as his "mother."
 Vogel offers to give him the best treatment at a psychiatric institution, but Saxon refuses to go back again, also blaming her for Richard's death by ignoring him.
 After scolding her for prioritizing Dexter (Michael C. Hall) over him, he leaves her house.

 Dexter leaves Harrison with Hannah (Yvonne Strahovski), preparing to start a new life with them in Argentina.
 Before they leave, Dexter wants to wrap some things up, which includes killing Saxon.
 He reveals his plans to Debra (Jennifer Carpenter), who does not like the idea.
 Dexter privately informs Angel (David Zayas) of his decision, who states Dexter will always be welcome if he returns.
 Dexter continues investigating Saxon's background, finding that he has moved across many countries for years, suggesting he continued his killing spree after escaping the facility.
 He wants Vogel to help catch him, but she feels guilt for sending her son away and cannot turn against him.

 Saxon gets Vogel to accompany him to an abandoned hospital, which Saxon has set to look like his psychiatric institution.
 Saxon explains that he wants her to help him find a feasible life as a serial killer, just like she helped Dexter.
 Vogel states she will do it, and they share a hug.
 During this, Dexter breaks into Vogel's computer to get access to Saxon's files, which includes footage of the murders of Zach and Sussman.
 He shows Zach's murder to Vogel, who is horrified and finally agrees to his idea of killing Saxon.
 Quinn (Desmond Harrington) breaks up with Jamie (Aimee Garcia); while she believes it is due to Debra, Quinn claims that's not the case.
 Due to a lack of progress in finding Hannah, Clayton (Kenny Johnson) informs Angel that he will leave and close the investigation.
+During their conversation, he learns that Dexter is going to leave work.

 Debra informs Elway (Sean Patrick Flanery) that she is quitting his company, planning to move back to Miami Metro.
 When Jamie insults her for causing Quinn to break up with her, Debra asks him about it, and they end up kissing.
 Debra tells Hannah to stay hidden at her house, even with Clayton stopping his investigation.
 However, Harrison falls off a treadmill, injuring his chin, forcing her to take him to the hospital.
 A nurse recognizes her, and Clayton finds that she signed with Debra's name.
 Dexter goes to Vogel's house when Saxon visits her, who notes that she is afraid.
 When Dexter arrives, he is called by Saxon, who is seen in the window with Vogel.
 Saxon slits her throat and flees the scene.
 Vogel dies, and a shaken Dexter holds her body in his arms.